nbusseneau/hephaistos/README.md

 Press any key to continue...
 ```

-> ⚠️&nbsp;This can take some time depending on your CPU and hard drive, please be patient&nbsp;⏳
+> ⚠️&nbsp;Reading SJSON data can take time depending on your CPU and hard drive, please be patient&nbsp;⏳

 Hades binaries are now patched to work with the chosen resolution.
 Start the game and try it out for a bit.